How to Easily Load and Unload an Anxious Horse onto a Horse Trailer

 For almost two hours, Rachael and her mother have tried desperately to coax the horse into the trailer – to no avail.
 A few times, he got close to the trailer door, just a few feet away from the entrance…only to anxiously bolt off backwards.
 The young rider tried pushing, pulling, even begging the horse to get in the trailer, but nothing worked.

-The stubborn Thoroughbred just wouldn’t get into the trailer.
+The stubborn Thoroughbred just wouldn’t get into the horse trailer.

 After another half hour of trying to coax the horse into the trailer, they gave up.
 They were exhausted, the horse was not going to move, and they wouldn’t be able to make it to the show on time.

 If you have an anxious horse that doesn’t like loading into the trailer, you’ve probably been in a similar situation.
 You can waste hours and hours trying to convince your horse to get into the trailer – only to end up defeated, frustrated, and disappointed.
 And after you try everything to get your horse to load, only to fail, you might begin to wonder – is something wrong with my horse?

 Loading and unloading can be quite the hassle – some horses can walk into a trailer without a second thought, while others can’t even get close to the trailer without rearing up and bolting the other direction.
 What makes the difference?
 Why do some horses freak out at the sight of a trailer?
 What makes a horse so tough to load?
 What causes anxiety in horses during loading?
 And can you fix it?
 Is there any hope for a super anxious trailerphobic horse?

 While it’s completely natural for your horse to be suspicious of a giant scary-looking horse trailer, there are certain training techniques that you can use to help your horse load and unload successfully.
 You can train your horse to be comfortable around the trailer – making for safer travel for you and your horse.